1010101012101/log.txt/scribbles.md

 It's the same game that plays out in an interview room.
 As a developer, when potential employers speak of experience, you shouldn't narrow your scope to just experience gotten from 9 to 5 jobs.
 You should equally consider your personal projects: on how many challenges you have faced [and possibly overcome], and what lessons you've brought back home.

+Scott Hanselman said, "I think if you can't be excited about software then you should find a different job."

 You should develop the habit of frequently taking on side projects.
 Always have something you are working on on the side, outside of your regular routine; it doesn't matter how big or small the project idea may be, but __endeavour to see it to completion__.
 Completing it is key here.
 Although I am telling you this, it is worth noting that I have failed at this myself.
 I do have a few side-projects but because I fail to complete them to at least a _demoable_ stage, I am often unable to showcase any of them when the need arises.

 So start working on something today.
 If it is starting to become cumbersome, find someone to work on it with you.
 Better yet, open source it!
 There is a pool of hungry programmers out there, waiting to pounce on the next available interesting project.